robinovitch61/the-leo-zone/content/books/designing-data-intensive-applications/index.md

 In the rest of this review, I'll cherry pick a few of the experiences and learnings I took away from this book.
 I lead a book club for it at Voltus, and we took it really slowly, reading it over ~8 months.
-It was a 2023 goal of mine to finish the book, and I think leading the book club helped somewhat with accountability for it.
-That being said, very few others stuck with it throughout, and I think that actually reading this whole book is a serious commitment not to be taken lightly.
+It was a 2023 goal of mine to finish the book and I think that leading the book club helped somewhat with accountability.
+That being said, very few others stuck with it all the way through.
+I think that actually reading this whole book is a serious commitment not to be taken lightly.
 There is a lot of rich content to get through.
 You also have to decide how many side quests to go on, e.g. "should I pause here in the Distributed Consensus section and go play with toy implementations of Paxos and/or Raft, or should I keep reading?".

-I don't claim to remember and fully grok every topic in DDIA now.
+I don't claim to remember and fully grok every topic in DDIA now that I've finished it.
 But it did further my understanding across a variety of domains, give concrete justification for certain "accepted practices" that I'd previously taken at face value, and inspire further exploration and application of the plethora of concepts presented.

 If I were to choose the five chapters I got the most out of, it would go as follows.
 All chapters are relatively